-Next, $\theta_j^I$ increases overall parental investments in each period j, and $\theta_3^p$ increases them in period 3.
-Furthermore, higher values of $\theta_j^I$ in all j strengthens intergenerational persistence of lifetime income through human capital transmission (i.e., labor income).
-Hence, we use the mean private education spending in each period and the rank correlation of parents' income and their child's earnings-0.282 (Chetty et al., 2014)-as target moments.
-As discussed above, the mean private education expenditure in the data is constructed as the sum of private spending and local government spending.
-Consequently, we obtain the target statistics of 0.098, 0.113 and 0.128 for j=3,4 and 5, respectively.
-Despite our calibration strategy relying on aggregate data, note that parental monetary investment in the model is meant to capture various educational expenditures directly spent by parents.
-Unlike the parental time inputs, parental financial inputs increase with children's education stage, in line with the existing evidence.
-Our calibration leads to a relatively high value of $\theta_3^p$ , which implies that the importance of parental investments relative to public investments is higher for very young children compared to school-aged children.
+Next, θ_j^I increases overall parental investments in each period j, and θ_j^p increases them in period 3.
+Furthermore, higher values of θ_j^I in all j strengthens intergenerational persistence of lifetime income through human capital transmission (i.e., labor income).
+Hence, we use the mean private education spending in each period (relative to steady-state output per capita) and the rank correlation of parents' income and their child's earnings-0.282 (Chetty et al., 2014)-as target moments.
+Parental monetary investment in the model is meant to capture various educational expenditures.
+Therefore, the mean private education expenditure is constructed as total private education expenditures (including child care, schooling tuition and supplies, and extracurricular activities) net of public school costs paid by parents using the PSID-CDS data set of Lee and Seshadri (2019).
+Consequently, we obtain the target statistics of 0.056, 0.136 and 0.160 for j =3, 4 and 5, respectively.
+Unlike the parental time inputs, parental financial inputs increase with children's education stage.
+Our calibration leads to a high value of θ_3^p , which implies that the importance of parental investments relative to public investments is higher for very young children compared to school-aged children.

-Finally, $\zeta_j$ shapes the elasticity of substitution between time and money in period j.
+Finally, ζ_j shapes the elasticity of substitution between time and money in period j.
 These are calibrated to match the salient facts in the U.S. that more educated parents spend more time with children (Guryan et al. 2008; Ramey and Ramey 2010).
-Specifically, we allow our model to replicate the fact that parents who are college-educated spend around 20 percent more time with their children than those without a college degree.
-In particular, we allow the elasticity of substitution to be j-dependent since the same elasticity of substitution would lead to a lower educational gradient in early periods (Yum 2021).
-As a result, our calibration leads to a lower elasticity of substitution in j = 3 (0.40) than in later periods (1.33 and 1.32 in j = 4 and 5, respectively), implying that parental time and monetary investments are much more substitutable for school-aged children.
+Specifically, we allow our model to replicate the fact that parents who are college-educated spend around 20 percent more time with their children than those without a college degree.17 In particular, we allow the elasticity of substitution to be j-dependent since the same elasticity of substitution would lead to a lower educational gradient in early periods (Yum 2021).
+As a result, our calibration leads to a lower elasticity of substitution in j = 3 (0.34) than in later periods (1.42 and 1.37 in j = 4 and 5, respectively), implying that parental time and monetary investments are much more substitutable for school-aged children.